Take the challenge to win up to $200!

 We won't kid you, building a spacecraft, even a tiny one, forces you to learn a lot!
 Depending on your experience, you'll need to put in 2-3 hours per week to be successful.
 However, that investment will start you on the path of honing your spacecraft skills at BYU and applying them in the space industry.

-When is the challenge?
+When is the competition?

 See the schedule tab.